4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 Excise Group Procedures - Examinations Conducted on Approved Form 637 Registrants

-1. If an excise examiner conducts an examination on a current Form 637 registrant, then the Form 637 Registration must be given due consideration, regardless of when the last compliance review was conducted.
+1. If an examiner conducts an examination on a current Form 637 registrant, then the Form 637 Registration must be given due consideration, regardless of when the last compliance review was conducted.

 Note:

-8. If the registration activity should be revoked or suspended, then the procedures in IRM 4.24.23.9 apply.
+8. If the registration should be revoked, then the procedures in IRM 4.24.23.9 apply.

-9. If the registrant has a registration number that was issued prior to February 1, 2004, then the excise examiner will inform the registrant that a national registration number will be issued.
-Document all actions taken on Form 9984 or in the IMS activity record.
+9. If the registrant has a registration number that was issued prior to February 1, 2004, then the procedures in IRM 4.24.23.7.4(10)(a) apply.

-1. A copy of the A105.
+1. A copy of the A105

-2. A copy of the signed Letter 3696.
+2. A copy of the signed Letter 3696

-3. Registrant’s concurrence to revocation/suspension, if applicable.
+3. Registrant’s concurrence to revocation, if applicable

-11. The LT will:
+11. The LT must:

 1. Create a discretionary review in IMS.